 If a minor is affected by medical malpractice, the MCARE legislation that created the statute reads “No cause of action asserting a medical professional liability claim may be commenced by or on behalf of a minor after seven years from the date of the alleged tort or breach of contract (when the malpractice occurred) or after the minor attains the age of 20 years, whichever is later.”

+Whenever those two deadlines are different, the prevailing deadline is whichever is later.
 To state it plainly, if the child was nine years old when they were injured by medical malpractice, they would have until they were 20 to bring a lawsuit.
-In this case, they would turn 20 after the seven years dictated by the statute of repose had passed.
+In this case, they would turn 20 after the seven years dictated by the statute of repose had passed, but the later deadline of age 20 would apply.

 If, however, the minor was 16 years old when the medical malpractice occurred, they would have until they were 23 to file a medical malpractice lawsuit because the seven-year statute of repose would not elapse until after they turned 20.